ZinedineR/user-simple-crud/README.md

-# Golang Clean Architecture Template
+# BookSPI

 ## Description

-This is golang clean architecture template.
+This is Books API with simple hash validation

 ## Architecture

 ![Clean Architecture](architecture.png)
+(For this case is delivery only / web/main.go)
 1. External system perform request (HTTP, gRPC, Messaging, etc)
 2. The Delivery creates various Model from request data
 3. The Delivery calls Use Case, and execute it using Model data